 The biggest downside of using an outrigger is that it slows you down.
-If you are fishing, this may not be a big deal for you.
+If you are fishing, this may not be a big deal.
 Also, with adjustable arms, you can lift the outrigger out of the water and paddle easily.

 If you are looking for the best kayak outrigger, you have a lot of choices.
-Outriggers are excellent for anglers, who need added stability when casting and reeling in fish.
-Adjustable arms are great for getting the right angle when you are on the water.
+Outriggers are excellent for anglers needing added stability when casting and reeling fish.
+Adjustable arms are great for getting the right angle on the water.

 If you paddle on rough or choppy water or use a kayak sail, you might want to invest in a kayak outrigger.
 Make sure whatever model you choose will fit your boat.
 Keep in mind if you want inflatable floats or PVC.
 If you have questions about the best kayak outrigger for your boat, drop us a line.